1931 Chicago housing protests

-The Housing Protests on the South Side of Chicago in August 1931 began as a clash between white police and African Americans over the eviction of Diana Gross, a seventy-two year old black woman.
-Police who were sent to enforce the eviction came into direct conflict with the crowd that had assembled and who were attempting to place her furniture back inside her home.
+The 1931 Chicago Housing Protests on the South Side of Chicago in August 1931 began as a clash between white police and African Americans over the eviction of Diana Gross, a seventy-two year old black woman.
+Police were sent to enforce the eviction and encountered direct conflict with the crowd that had assembled and who were attempting to place her furniture back inside her home.
 The ensuing confrontation between police and the protesters led to the shooting deaths of two black men during the event, one black man killed later in the aftermath, as well as several injuries to policemen.

 Background

 1930s Economics

+The 1930s were a desperate time in the American economy as the Great Depression began to take its toll across the nation.
+People that were poor or unskilled, immigrants, as well as blacks suffered these effects more than their white counterparts.
+Rosenzweig argues that these unemployed did not simply "accept their lot" but instead developed strategies for survival such as "formal and informal cooperative movements, family and neighborhood networks of assistance, individual and group looting of supermarkets, coal bootlegging, determined searches for work, and innovative stretching of income."

+750,000 Chicago residents were unemployed by 1931.
+This includes certain workers not getting paid on time such as municipal workers and public school teachers.